South Jersey Man Could Lose Limbs After Contracting Flesh-Eating Bacteria While Crabbing

 A Cumberland County man who has done it many times before is now fighting for his life after contracting a flesh-eating bacteria while crabbing off the Maurice River.

 “The choice is life or limbs and I’ve heard that multiple times,” said Dilena Perez-Dilan, after her 60-year-old father, Angel Perez, contracted the disease while crabbing last week in Commercial Township.
-“The sores started showing up no his legs and he started hallucinating.”
+“The sores started showing up on his legs and he started hallucinating.”

 Perez-Dilan says on July 2 her father was crabbing at his favorite spot near Matt’s Landing on the river.
 Complaining of pain, he went to an urgent care the next day and got antibiotics but the swelling only got worse as the bacteria spread to his bloodstream.